-PCN Summary 2017/18 2016/17 2015/16 Number of higher level PCNs issued 25,607 21,419 14,664 Number of lower level PCNs issued 36,790 31,062 34,380 Total number of PCNs issued 62,397 52,481 49,044
+PCN Summary 2018/19 2017/18 2016/17 Number of higher level PCNs issued 27,257 25,607 21,419 Number of lower level PCNs issued 39,501 36,790 31,062 Total number of PCNs issued 66,758 62,397 52,481

-The table above shows that the Civil Enforcement team are placing greater emphasis on resolving parking contraventions that have a greater impact (i.e. those charged at a higher rate), in terms of maintaining highway safety and accessibility.
+The table above shows that the Civil Enforcement team are placing an increasing emphasis on resolving parking contraventions that have a greater impact (i.e. those charged at a higher rate), in terms of maintaining highway safety and accessibility.

 The overall increase in the number of PCNs issued is not due to an increase in Civil Enforcement resources.
 The number of Civil Enforcement Officers employed by the City Council has remained the same as in previous years.
+However, the Council is currently in the process of recruiting 4 additional Civil Enforcement Officers in 2019/20.